donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 3: Run the brew.sh script](#step-3-run-the-brewsh-script) installs the latest versions of Python 2 and Python 3.
+The [brew.sh script](#brewsh-script) installs the latest versions of Python 2 and Python 3.

 ### Pip